What is chlorpropamide?

 Usual Adult Dose for Diabetes Type 2:

-Initial dose: 250 mg orally once a day with breakfast.
+Initial dose: 100 mg to 250 mg orally once a day

 Usual Geriatric Dose for Diabetes Type 2:

-Initial dose: 100 to 125 mg orally once a day with breakfast.
+Initial dose: 100 mg to 125 mg orally once a day

 What other drugs will affect chlorpropamide?

-Many other medicines can increase or decrease the effects of chlorpropamide on lowering your blood sugar.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Chlorpropamide may not work as well when you use other medicines at the same time.
+Many other drugs can also affect blood sugar control.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about chlorpropamide